mumbleskates/bilrost/README.md

 );
 ```

-Where these encoders' type names are evaluated the standard encoders are made
+Where these encodings' type names are evaluated the standard encodings are made
 available as aliases, all-lower-cased to ensure that these aliases are unlikely
 to collide with other type names that are in scope.
 These standard aliases are:

-* `general`: the default encoder, suitable for most field types.
+* `general`: the default encoding, suitable for most field types.
 Delegates
   encoding of collections (vecs and sets) to `unpacked<general>` and mapping
   types to `map<general, general>`.
 * `varint`: primitive numeric types and bool, encodes as varint.